Rydersmores/Rydersmores/README.md

 - 👋 Hi, I’m @Rydersmores
 - 👀 I’m interested in ... coding and tech
-- 🌱 I’m currently learning ... how to make just dance mods
+- 🌱 I’m currently learning ...
+Html and css
-- 💞️ I’m looking to collaborate on ... a just dance mod
+- 💞️ I’m looking to collaborate on ... a website
 - 📫 How to reach me ...
 U can dm me on discord @Rydersmores
 - 😄 Pronouns: ...
 He/him/they
 - ⚡ Fun fact: ...
 I love music and roller coasters!